Landing a paraglider safely and comfortably

 With high performance models, such as an LTF C or reflex glider, it is best to flare just before the feet touch the ground.
 The glider will slow down some and be in min sink.

-If your glider has more passive safety built in (lower performance), you will be less able to harness the energy of the glider when making the flare.
-In this case, start the flare sooner when a few feet above the ground.
-If you can come in with a full wrap or more of the brakes but no brakes applied (hands fully up), it will help with the flare.
+If your glider has more passive safety built in (lower performance i.e. an "A" glider), you will be less able to harness the energy of the glider when making the flare.
+In this case, start the flare just a tiny bit sooner.

 If a pilot is absolutely certain of the terrain being flat, level, and free of any sort of obstruction or holes, it is possible to land hands up.
 To prepare for this landing (which is basically skidding in), the feet must be positioned correctly with one in front, foot pointed up, and one foot trailing behind.
 The feet act as shock-absorbers and the pilot skids along in the dirt/grass, keeping the glider exactly overhead until he stops.
-At that point, the pilot can walk/run ahead while burying the brakes or he can turn, backup, and bring the glider down in a nice, neat pile.
+It only takes less than 10' to slow down from trim speed.
+Once slowed down, the pilot can walk/run ahead while burying the brakes or he can turn, backup, and bring the glider down in a nice, neat pile.
 It is easier and slower when there is some wind coming in at the LZ.
+The downside of this type of landing is that the pilot must stay under the glider at all times.
+If not, it is easy to slip, especially on wet grass, and fall.
+Such a fall is almost always benign but it still is embarrassing.

 Every wing is different in how it responds.
 Some gliders require very little flare, such as the reflex wing in the video.
 Non-reflex gliders used by PG pilots need more flare and it should be applied a little earlier.
 Generally, beginner-type gliders require the most flare and it must be aggressive and deep.